 You probably have a lot of questions.
 We provide this information to you to introduce you to some of the important concepts and to answer common questions that arise in Chapter 13 Bankruptcy cases.
 However, the Trustee and staff are prohibited by law from giving you legal advice.
 Your attorney is your source for answers or advice you need on any specific concerns or questions regarding your particular situation.

 The most important first step in a successful Chapter 13 case is to develop with your attorney an honest and straightforward plan.
 During this process you must develop a budget for your living expenses.
 Remember, sticking with that budget is key to completing your plan and getting the fresh start you are seeking.
 Make your plan payments to the Chapter 13 Trustee on time.
-PAYMENTS MUST BE MADE BY MONEY ORDER OR CASHIERS CHECK payable to Chapter 13 Trustee and mailed to:
+PAYMENTS MUST BE MADE BY TFS ELECTRONIC FUND TRANSFER OR MADE BY MONEY ORDER OR CASHIERS CHECK payable to Chapter 13 Trustee and mailed to:

 Chapter 13 Trustee